kemkemG0/Yamaneko/README.md

 A detailed documentation of the project, including installation, usage, and contribution guidelines, can be found in the docs folder.

 ## 💡 Features
-Rusty Container Runtime currently supports the following features:
+Yamaneko currently supports the following features:

 Basic container lifecycle management (create, start, stop, delete) Namespace and cgroup isolation